higgyCodes/breakable/README.md

 * The ability to [load balance](https://serviceworke.rs/load-balancer.html) based on server availability
 * Go To [https://codecupcake.com/](https://codecupcake.com/)

-### Chapter 5 - The Future.
+### Chapter 6 - The Future

-* Application Level Failure Injection to experiment with UI in Production
+* Application Level Failure to experiment with UI outcomes in production
   * The abilities to target specific clients gives us the ability to test real world scenarios with a higher degree of certainty.
-* Building Robust UI in Development.
+* Building Robust UI in development with tooling that allows UI devs to replay real-world failure modes to test against.

 ## Author